 We switch back to Wine of Moldova and we will keep the rosé wine theme for a while – that delicious, light and refreshing wine style that is growing in popularity with each passing season.
 Wine of Moldova is gaining more and more followers on its own, and so does the popularity of rosé wines out there.
 The wine that we’ve selected for today’s review is Merlot Rosé 2014 from Albastrele Wines.

 Let’s take a deeper look at the tasting notes and the wine’s review statistics:

-The wine has a pure, peach pink color – bright and transparent, with the rim-color of a pale, salmon pink shade.
+The wine has a pure, onion orange color – bright and transparent, with the rim-color of a pale, salmon-pink shade.

-The wine has a long finish with a velvety aftertaste, which turns bittercrisp toward the end – it feels amazingly refreshing.
+The wine has a long finish with a balanced aftertaste, which turns bitter-astringent toward the end.

-This is definitely a fine Wine of Moldova and the overall rating says the same, with 88.7 points scored it is right there, among the best wines we’ve tasted so far.
+This is definitely a fair Wine of Moldova and the overall rating says the same, with 87.5 points scored it is right there, among the best wines we’ve tasted so far.
 Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines we’ve tasted to date.

-Last but not least, we would like to mention that this is a single variety rosé wine, made completely of merlot grapes, quite a popular approach these days and we see the reason why – merlot, if harvested and processed with care, can result in very rich and aromatic rosé wines, with body and texture similar to those of blended rosé, which are more expensive and a lot more difficult to produce.
-This is a kind of win-win situation, as consumers can enjoy delicate rosé wines at a very attractive price, while at the same time, winemakers can sell more while spending less.
+Last but not least, we would like to mention that this is a single variety rosé wine, made completely of merlot grapes, quite a popular approach these days and we see the reason why – merlot, if harvested and processed with care, can result in very rich and aromatic rosé wines, with body and texture that may resemble a blend, which is more expensive and a lot more difficult to produce.
+This is a kind of win-win situation, as consumers can enjoy delicate rosé wines at attractive prices, on the other hand, winemakers can sell more while spending less.

 WineStatistics tasting results: